Celia Cruz: Tributes and legacy

 On 18 May 2005, the National Museum of American History, administered by the Smithsonian Institution and located in Washington, D.C., opened "¡Azúcar!", an exhibit celebrating the life and music of Celia Cruz.
 The exhibit highlights important moments in Cruz's life and career through photographs, personal documents, costumes, videos, and music.
 Her biography Celia: Mi vida was also published in 2005, based on more than 500 hours of interviews with the Mexican journalist Ana Cristina Reymundo.
 The journalist and TV presenter Cristina Saralegui planned to take the story of her life to the cinema and the American actress Whoopi Goldberg, admirer of the singer, expressed her interest in representing her, but the project was cancelled.
 From 26 September 2007 to 25 May 2008, Celia, a musical based on the life of Celia Cruz, played at the Off-Broadway venue New World Stages.
 The show won four 2008 HOLA Awards from the Hispanic Organization of Latin Actors.

 On 16 March 2011, Celia Cruz was honored by the United States Postal Service with a commemorative postage stamp.
 The Cruz stamp was one of a group of five stamps honoring Latin music greats, also including Selena, Tito Puente, Carmen Miranda, and Carlos Gardel.
 The Smithsonian's National Museum of American History collaborated with photographer Robert Weingarten to create an object-based portrait of Celia Cruz featuring artifacts in the museum.
 The portrait was unveiled on 3 October 2012.

 On 21 October 2013, Google honored her with a Google Doodle.
 Jennifer Lopez honored Cruz with her presentation at the 41st American Music Awards ceremony.
 The singers Yuri, La India, Maluma and Aymée Nuviola did the same at the Latin American Music Awards.
-Also in 2013, Cruz was inducted into the New Jersey Hall Fame.
+Also in 2013, Cruz was inducted into the New Jersey Hall of Fame.
 In October 2015, Telemundo premiered an 80-episode docu-drama based on Cruz's life, Celia.